radicle-dev/radicle-alpha/docs/source/reference.rst

 Prelude modules
 ---------------

-These are the prelude modules and the functions these modules expose.
+These are the modules included in the radicle prelude and the functions these modules expose.

 ``prelude/basic``
 -----------------